robsann/NetworkSecurityWithSnort/README.md

 <div align="justify">

 # Network Security with Snort (IDS/IPS)
 In this homelab, Snort operates in Network Intrusion Detection System (NIDS) mode to detect Nmap host discovery and port scanning performed by various techniques.
-Additionally, it detects attacks such as SQL injection performed through tools like WPScan and SQLmap, as well as backdoor attempts using Empire and Katana.
-Snort also identifyed rogue DHCP and rogue routing attacks, along with ICMP Redirect attacks.
+Additionally, it detects attacks such as SQL injection performed through tools like WPScan and SQLmap, as well as backdoor attempts using Empire C2 post-exploitation framework and Katana penetration test framework.
+Snort also identified rogue DHCP and rogue routing attacks, along with ICMP Redirect attacks.

 ## Summary
 - Network IDS/IPS setup using Snort in Ubuntu.